Hampton Roads Transit: Bus and van fleet

+In addition to its bus fleet, HRT owns a total of 33 paratransit vans.
+HER is also leasing an additional 54 paratransit vans from its contractor to meet service requirements.

 On July 18, 2011, it was announced that the Commonwealth of Virginia has signed an umbrella contract with New Flyer Industries for the provision of buses to any Virginia transit authority.
 It remains to be seen whether or not the contract will include buses for HRT, but highly unlikely due to their contract for Gillig buses.

 Retired fleet

-Light rail fleet

-The Tide Light Rail began service on August 19, 2011, with nine of the trainsets entering to revenue service.

-Other fleet

-HRT has three ferries, with two operating in the peak periods.
-HRT owns a total of 33 paratransit vans.
-HER is also leasing an additional 54 paratransit vans from its contractor to meet service requirements.

-Primary services

-HRT operates nearly 60 local fixed routes and seven express bus routes in the region.